aplai168/database-structures/README.md

 ![queue image]

+#### A queue would be great for....
+Issuing instructions to your sandwich-making robot.

 ### 2. [Stack]
 A stack works like a stack of plates -- plates are added and removed from the the top of the stack (*LIFO*: last in, first out).

 ![stack image]

+#### A stack would be great for...
+Implementing your browser's back button.

 ## Requirements
 - Implement a **stack** class and a **queue** class